opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/aci/IFRAME/README.md

 ## Introduction

-The Postman Collection enables a [ACI COPYandPAY](https://docs.aciworldwide.com/integrations/widget) Payment Form to be used to Take Card Payments through OPF.
+The Postman Collection enables a [ACI COPYandPAY](https://docs.aciworldwide.com/integrations/widget) Payment Form to be used to take card payments through OPF.

 The integration supports:

-* Authorization of Card Payments using ACI COPYandPay using the OPF "iFrame" UX Pattern
+* Authorization of card payments using ACI COPYandPay using the OPF "iFrame" UX pattern
 * Deferred Capture
 * Refunds
 * Reversal